Brightscout/mattermost-plugin-exchange-calendar/README.md

 - Daily summary of calendar events.
 - Automatic user status synchronization into Mattermost.
+- Create calendar events from Mattermost.
+- Get new calendar events notification on Mattermost.
 - Accept or decline calendar event invites from Mattermost.

 ## Setup